 Using a pedometer or iPhone app, or wearing an activity tracker such as a FitBit are all great steps toward working to increase your low intensity movement.
 The more you can be aware of how much NEAT you’re getting, the better.
 I know people who have a goal of reaching 10,000 steps a day.
 That’s great, but that can be a little daunting for people.

-To start, you should shoot for a minimum of 3000-5000 steps.
+To start, you should shoot for a minimum of 3000-5000 steps with the goal to consistently get up to that 10K mark.
 Moving even five percent more per day, per week over time adds up really fast.
 Also, if you’re now hell bent on walking 20,000+ steps a day, you’ve missed the entire point of this article.

 Below are some simple ways to increase your NEAT: